Navigating the Data Governance Act: How DGA Sets New Standards

 Data Anonymization: Dedomena AI provides sophisticated tools for anonymizing data, ensuring compliance with the DGA’s requirements for secure reuse of sensitive information.
 These processes help organizations meet regulatory standards without compromising data utility.

 Secure data processing environments: To meet DGA requirements for data security, Dedomena offers secure processing environments or sandboxes that allow for controlled access to data, enabling organizations to analyze and use sensitive information without risking unauthorized re-identification.
-These environments have been designed to align with EU standards for data protection, providing organizations with peace of mind in their data-sharing activities.

 Data compliance and governance solutions: Dedomena’s platform integrates data governance features that help organizations manage, track, and document data usage in alignment with DGA requirements.